Brain-inspired Computing Based on Deep Learning for Human-computer Interaction: A Review: DEEP LEARNING MODELS FOR BRAIN-INSPIRED COMPUTING

-The current EEG-to-text tasks aim to assume that the human brain acts as a special text encoder, implementing an open vocabulary brain-to-text system using a pre-trained language model.Figure \ref{fig:2} demonstrates the development of brain-inspired computing models based on deep learning with EEG signals.Figure \ref{fig:3} shows the EEG-to-text task flow diagram.The subjects read sentences on the screen, the researchers recorded the EEG signal during the reading process, and then decoded the text through the EEG signal.
+Sensory, language, emotion and other processes are very rapid, and the high temporal resolution of EEG makes it very suitable for capturing these fast, dynamic and sequential cognitive events.
+Therefore, many researchers are engaged in the study of decoding text or speech by EEG.
+The EEG-to-text (speech) task provides a convenient and widely applicable means of human-computer interaction by non-invasively measuring EEG electrical signals and converting them into text or speech.
+The current EEG-to-text tasks aim to assume that the human brain acts as a special text encoder, implementing an open vocabulary brain-to-text system using a pre-trained language model.
+Figure \ref{fig:2} demonstrates the development of brain-inspired computing models based on deep learning pre-trained language models with EEG signals in recent years.
+Figure \ref{fig:3} shows the EEG-to-text task flow diagram.The subjects read sentences on the screen, the researchers recorded the EEG signal during the reading process, and then decoded the text through the EEG signal.